 1. Designated Recipients - METRO RTA and PARTA are the designated recipients of Section 5310 funds.
-All subrecipients will receive their funds through METRO.
-PARTA will administer the funding for any of its own projects.
+All subrecipients will receive their funds through METRO in Summit and Wayne Counties or PARTA in Portage County.
 The area's Program Management Plan (PMP) describes the designated recipient's policies and procedures for administering FTA Section 5310 funds.
 The PMP is part of the AMATS Area